NinIcaty/CardFile-DE-beta/README.md

 > ⚠ Note: On Arch, ensure your system libraries are up to date to avoid ICU library issues with PyQt6.

 ---
+## Recomendations
+-Alacarte if you are using this on top of GNOME
+-GDM if you want to use this as a stand alone DE
 ## Installation

 ### Debian / Ubuntu